About The Program

 ICD-11 Development, Training, and Implementation

-The Columbia WHO CC has been a leader in advancing the development and implementation of the Mental, Behavioural, and Neurodevelopmental Disorders chapter of the 11th edition of the International Classification of Disease (ICD-11).
+The Columbia WHO CC has been a leader in advancing the development and implementation of the Mental, Behavioural or Neurodevelopmental Disorders chapter of the 11th edition of the International Classification of Disease (ICD-11).
 Dr. Geoffrey Reed leads the activities related to ICD-11 development, implementation, and training, working with Dr. Kathleen Pike and Dr. Tahilia Rebello.
 Other members of the global mental health community at Columbia serve as research collaborators along with a network of clinical researchers and institutions from around the globe.

 Background and Research Strategies

 A clinically useful and culturally informed system of diagnosis is essential to advance mental health globally.
 Without a common lexicon, stakeholders cannot accurately describe clinical disorders, document effective interventions, or report public health data.
-During the development of the ICD-11, the Columbia WHO CC collaborated in the design and implementation of global field studies to test and evaluate the clinical utility, reliability, validity, and global applicability of the ICD-11 Diagnostic Guidelines for Mental, Behavioural and Neurodevelopmental Disorders.
+During the development of the ICD-11, the Columbia WHO CC collaborated in the design and implementation of global field studies to test and evaluate the clinical utility, reliability, validity, and global applicability of the ICD-11 Diagnostic Requirements for Mental, Behavioural or Neurodevelopmental Disorders.
 The Columbia WHO CC also served as the Data Coordinating Center for the ICD-11 field studies.

 Over the course of a decade, field studies were conducted through the Global Clinical Practice Network (GCPN), an online network of more than 16,000 mental health practitioners representing more than 160 countries that is hosted by the Columbia WHO CC.
 GCPN members participated in field studies to assess the accuracy, consistency, and clinical utility of ICD-11 diagnostic guidelines.
 Each study was conducted in at least three and as many as six languages.
 As a result of this collaboration, GCPN has grown to become the largest, most international, multilingual, and multidisciplinary practice-based research network ever established.